edgorman/RecipeDex/README.md

 # RecipeDex
 A Software as a Service (SAAS) application for storing, indexing and searching recipes from all across the web.
-The Python module uses the [Recipe Scraper](https://github.com/hhursev/recipe-scrapers) and the [Parse Ingredients](https://github.com/MichielMag/parse-ingredients) packages.
 Web application based on the FARM stack ([FastAPI](https://fastapi.tiangolo.com/), [React](https://reactjs.org/), [MongoDB](https://www.mongodb.com/)).
 Planned deployment to the [Google Cloud Platform](https://cloud.google.com/) coming 2023.

 This README contains instructions for setting up the developer environment, for more specific instruction on setting up the backend/frontend/recipedex module see the README's within those folders.